Translate

 As the evening light fades, they start to arrive.

-They come into view first in their tens then hundreds then thousands,
+They come into view first in their tens, then hundreds, then thousands,

 their calls filling the air.